 Transparency and openness

-If someone feels they are being uninspired and unsupported by their manager I always urge them to speak to their boss openly and honestly, without criticism.
+If someone feels they are being uninspired and unsupported by their manager I always urge them to speak to their boss.
+They should be comfortable speaking openly and honestly, without criticism.
 A lot of the time this transparency works wonders as they can work on and grow their relationship together.
-A lot of the time the manager is struggling and allowing them the opportunity to learn and grow and get the support they need is vital.
+Often the manager is struggling, so allowing them the opportunity to learn and grow and get the support they need is vital.

 As an employee, it is important to set boundaries and have professionalism at your core.
 If your boss is lax or unsupportive, you don’t have to be.
-Make sure that their behaviour doesn’t get mirrored with yours and ensure that you perform well at all times as if their style is weak or damaging, it will have undoubtably been noticed by their peers.
+Make sure that their behaviour doesn’t get mirrored with yours and ensure that you perform well at all times.
+If their style is weak or damaging, it will have undoubtably been noticed by their peers.

 Role modelling – watching out for behaviours

 It is an idea to watch your boss too to really look at what they are good at and what their weaknesses are.
-See if they have triggers for their behaviour, such as excess stress or pressure, or do they get uncomfortable in certain scenarios?
+See if they have triggers for their behaviour, such as excess stress or pressure.
+Do they get uncomfortable in certain scenarios?
 This can be such a good learning and insight into why they behave as they do.
 Are they simply not getting the support they need from their boss so this behaviour is trickling down?